apache/mxnet/docs/tutorials/gluon/mnist.md

 **Figure 1:** Sample images from the MNIST dataset.

-This tutorial uses MXNet's new high-level interface, foo package to implement MLP using imperative fashion.
+This tutorial uses MXNet's new high-level interface, gluon package to implement MLP using imperative fashion.

 This is based on the Mnist tutorial with symbolic approach.
 You can find it [here](http://mxnet.io/tutorials/python/mnist.html).